 The rowing race inevitably packs the Boardwalk as participants demonstrate their rowing ability (sometimes swimming ability!) in their newly crafted vessels.
 The top three teams will receive cash prizes and be named the winners of the Beaufort Challenge and also qualify for the national championship.

-Since its inception ten years ago, the Challenge has grown to become one of the largest crowd draws on the Beaufort Waterfront.
+Since its inception eleven years ago, the Challenge has grown to become one of the largest crowd draws on the Beaufort Waterfront.
 Held simultaneously with the N.C.
 Maritime Museum’s Wooden Boat Show, Beaufort is flooded with boat enthusiasts and spectators.

 Our 501c (3) organization is the NC Boatbuilding Heritage Foundation with a mission to promote awareness of the boat building heritage of North Carolina and to provide scholarships to deserving students who wish to pursue the skills of boat building.
 With the success of the previous challenges, we are providing: